kunalj101/python_intro_hackathon/chapter3.md

 describe(dataframe)

 ```
-For the non-numeric values (e.g. Property_Area, Credit_History etc.), we can look at frequency distribution to understand whether they make sense or not.
+For the non-numeric values (e.g. Property_Area, Credit_History etc.), we can look at frequency distribution.
 The frequency table can be printed by following command:

 ```{python}